The good news is that there are options.

 And that’s it!
 These instructions are fairly scanty and assume a lot about the seamstress’s familiarity with shirt construction.
 (Even though this shirt is very different than any I’ve made before!)

-Ingebertsen’s has a generic Norwegian folk costume, and the shirt would probably work just fine, too.
+Ingebertsen’s has a generic Norwegian folk costume, but the shirt pattern would have to be ammended a bit.

 Voilà.
 Your shirt is finished!!